Skip to main content

 Three Redbird Recycles members stand together at a basketball game in Redbird Arena.

-We're reducing our waste by responsibly managing the materials we purchase and consume.
+We're reducing our waste by responsibly managing the materials we purchase and consume, and pursuing Zero Waste in all corners of campus.

 Zero Waste